Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{theorem}[Reverse-mathematical calibration of Arts and Giesl] The Arts and Giesl soundness argument is formalizable in $\mathrm{RCA}_0$, with the well-foundedness of an $\omega^3$-order-type measure as the load-bearing termination witness.
-This is an artifact-facing descriptor, not a strength extension of $\mathrm{RCA}_0$: since $\mathrm{RCA}_0 \vdash \mathrm{WO}(\omega^3)$ already (the proof-theoretic ordinal of $\mathrm{RCA}_0$ is $\omega^\omega$), the order-type descriptor $\omega^3$ names the measure used in the termination argument rather than a conservative extension.
-The descriptor sits well below the order type $\varepsilon_0$ required for termination via the lexicographic path order~\cite{weiermann1995lpo,buchholz1995lpo}. \end{theorem}
+\begin{theorem}[Reverse-mathematical calibration of the Arts and Giesl route] The Arts and Giesl soundness argument, as instantiated by the subterm-criterion confession route used on the step-duplicating recursor, is formalizable in $\mathrm{RCA}_0$, with well-foundedness of the projected counter descent as the termination witness.
+The instance measure has order type $\omega$: the simple projection selects the counter argument and ranges over $\mathbb N$, so the witness the argument consumes is $\mathrm{WO}(\omega)$.
+The artifact records this calibration against the wider $\mathrm{RCA}_0+\mathrm{WO}(\omega^3)$ product descriptor, which stays a descriptor rather than a strength extension: $\mathrm{RCA}_0\vdash\mathrm{WO}(\omega^3)$ for the fixed finite cube, and the proof-theoretic ordinal of $\mathrm{RCA}_0$ is $\omega^\omega$~\cite{hirst1994ordinal}.
+Both sit well below the $\varepsilon_0$-scale ordinal analysis under which the lexicographic path order family is calibrated~\cite{weiermann1995lpo,buchholz1995lpo}. \end{theorem}

-\begin{proof} The companion artifact carries two matching artifact-facing routes that both land at the same $\omega^3$-order-type descriptor inside $\mathrm{RCA}_0$.
-The first is a transport theorem: \path{Meta/ReverseMathFramework.lean} packages the calibration transfer and \path{Meta/ArtsGiesl_ReverseMathCalibration.lean} instantiates it via \path{artsGieslExactCalibrationTransferFromSct} and the resulting theorem \path{artsGiesl_exactCalibration}.
-The second is a direct sharp-bound route in the same module, via \path{artsGiesl_exactCalibration_via_directSharpBounds} and the theorem-facing witness \path{artsGiesl_exactTheoremCalibration}.
-The word \emph{exact} in the theorem names refers to the exact-match of the termination-measure order type between the SCT calibration~\cite{frittaion2018sct} and the Arts and Giesl target; it is not a reverse-mathematical strength claim. \end{proof}

-\emph{Mechanized stack.} \path{Meta/ReverseMathSupport.lean} supplies the calibration windows and ordinal-side support lemmas; \path{Meta/TerminationPrincipleRegister.lean} registers the SCT / DP / AG principle profiles and their shared target; \path{Meta/ArtsGiesl_UpperBound.lean} and \path{Meta/ArtsGiesl_LowerBound.lean} isolate the theorem-level sharpening packages on the two sides; and \path{Meta/ArtsGiesl_ReverseMathCalibration.lean} closes the artifact-facing exact calibration.

-The literature-level motivation remains the same.
-First, Moser and Schnabl~\cite{moserschnabl2011derivational} prove that applying the DP method with standard orders (KBO, LPO, MPO) does not increase the derivational complexity beyond that of the base order alone: the DP transformation itself adds no ordinal weight.
-Second, the structurally close size-change termination (SCT) principle has been calibrated at the $\omega^3$ order-type level by Frittaion, Pelupessy, Steila, and Yokoyama~\cite{frittaion2018sct}; although their formalization works inside a weaker base theory where $\mathrm{WO}(\omega^3)$ is not already available, the $\omega^3$ order type travels to the Arts and Giesl setting as the load-bearing termination measure.
-The present artifact-facing descriptor transfers that order type from the adjacent SCT profile and also records a direct sharp-bound route matching the same target.

-\begin{proposition}[Derivational complexity of the Arts and Giesl license] Let $R$ be a finite TRS with $|R|$ rules over signature $\Sigma$, and let $\mathrm{DP}(R)$ be its extracted dependency-pair graph with $n$ dependency pairs.
-For a chosen base order with proof-length function $L_{\mathrm{base}}$, the proof-length of a single Arts and Giesl soundness application is bounded by